 Counties Power's costs are allocated on a cost driver basis.
-For instance, Counties Power's Transpower transmission charges are allocated to the Company's regional coincidental peak demand.
-This then enables the cost to be allocated to consumer groups based on that groups total proportion of the peak demand.
+For instance, Counties Power's Transpower transmission charges are driven by the Company's regional coincidental peak demand (RCPD).
+Therefore, the transmission cost is allocated to consumer groups based on that groups total proportion of the peak demand.
 The cost allocators that are used in the model are listed below.